DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/draft/dot-language.md

 ![](https://user-images.githubusercontent.com/656739/46255638-41551180-c497-11e8-88b8-26ab35aacedf.png)

 Btw, if you have not learned how to code in [R](https://en.wikipedia.org/wiki/R_(programming_language)), you definitely should, since it is a great way to manipulate and visualise data.

+#### Try it! (learn DOT and Mermaid with real-time preview)

+A good tech stack to learn DOT Language (and mermaid) is the [Atom editor](https://atom.io/) with the [Markdown Preview Enhanced](https://atom.io/packages/markdown-preview-enhanced) package installed.

+This is create an [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) environment where you have an highly effective split screen where once you make a code change you see in less than a sec the rended diagram (on the left you have the markdown page, and on the right the rended page)